Sergix/arm-microprocessor-simulator/README.md

 ## Features

-- `--mem` and `<elf-file>` command line options are supported and validated
+- `--mem`, `--exec`, and `<elf-file>` command line options are supported and validated
 - Logging framework implemented using `tauri-plugin-log`, however enabling/disabling logging to shell in Debug mode or changing the default logfile destination are currently not supported.
 (More information in the Configuration section)
 - Scrollable memory grid
   - Navigates to any given address and properly formats the table
 - ELF file loader in GUI
 - Simulated RAM with checksums
+- Unit tests
-- Complete unit tests for Memory logic
+  - All `lib::memory` logic
+  - Not many for disassembly, decoding, or `instruction` building
+  - Testing `lib::execute` for instructions is currently not feasible due to threading model (but *may* be possible)
-- Disassembly table (with mocked assembly)
+- Disassembly table (with accurate assembly)
 - Register viewer (r0..15)
 - Flags display
 - Internal CPU simulator